filecoin-project/ref-fvm/testing/calibration/README.md

 make run
 ```

 After this the regression results can be found in `./measurements/out/regressions`.
+The suggested prices can be printed with the `make proposals` command, but always check the charts to see which one to adopt.

 ## Visualization